 What helped me make my decision to challenge myself to learn yoga is the research I did on the many benefits yoga has to offer.
 I know people who love yoga and I’ve heard it’s wonderful for the body and soul, but I wanted to know the facts.

 So today I invite you to read and consider the 6 benefits of yoga that inspired me to try doing yoga.
 And be sure to read to the end where I tell you how you can practice yoga for free from your own home!

-6 Benefits of Yoga
+6 Benefits of Practicing Yoga

 Yoga is a very ancient discipline born in India thousands of years ago in order to improve the life of practitioners both physically and, above all, spiritual.
 It is no coincidence that the word “yoga” means “union.”